top of page

 I’m Megan, Founder of Spark + Pivot.
 I’ve been pregnant 7 times and only have 3 living children.
 I’ve suffered 3 miscarriages and the stillbirth of my son, all while serving in leadership roles at a marketing agency, raising my daughters, and navigating a significant career change.
 Until my son died, I kept my losses quiet - relying on compassionate and protective managers to help me keep my secret while getting a few days PTO.
 When Theo died, however, pandora’s box opened.
 Just like I couldn’t hide my huge belly that everyone had watched grow for months, I could no longer hide all the pain I had endured once he died.

 Now that I’ve changed careers and spend my days providing mental health counseling and advocating for pregnancy and infant loss awareness, I’ve found purpose and joy in keeping Theo’s name alive.
-But I realize, on the final day of October (Pregnancy and Infant Loss Awareness Month) that I’ve not brought my authentic self to one social channel.
-LinkedIn.
-I’ve posted about mental health after perinatal loss throughout the month in other social channels - but something held me back from the marketing and digital community I’m still a part of.

 Understanding the Issue